 (1) An appeal against a decision of the Court of First Instance may be brought before the Court of Appeal by any party which has been unsuccessful, in whole or in part, in its submissions.
-An appeal may be brought against a final decision of the Court of First Instance or against an order referred to in Articles 35, 35a, 35b, 37 or 39.
+An appeal may be brought against a final decision of the Court of First Instance or against an order referred to in Articles [29, paragraph 4,] 35, 35a, 35b, 37 or 39.
+Any other order may only be appealed together with the final decision, unless the Court of Appeal grants leave to appeal.